What to Do Before and After a Tummy Tuck in Los Angeles

 How does one prepare for surgery?

 Smokers are advised to completely stop smoking, as it can cause complications and slow down post operative healing.
-Any patient of a plastic surgeon in Beverly Hills should consult the doctor about medications that should be avoided such as aspirin and other anti-inflammatory drugs, as well as herbal supplements.
+Any patient of a breast surgeon in Beverly Hills should consult the doctor about medications that should be avoided such as aspirin and other anti-inflammatory drugs, as well as herbal supplements.
 Transportation arrangements should also be made ahead of time so that a friend or family member is present to take the patient home after the procedure.